AI Hardware Design League

 Registration is free but required.

-You may register independently or as part of team.
+You may register independently or as part of a team.

-• If you register independently, you will be matched with 2-4 other students based on factors including level of experience, field of study.
+• If you register independently, you will be matched with 2-4 other students based on factors including level of experience and field of study.

 The responsibilities and time commitment for AI-HDL mentors are:

-• Estimated Time Commitment: 1-2hr/week per assigned team, up to 5 teams per mentor.
+• Estimated Time Commitment: 1 hour/week per assigned team, up to 5 teams per mentor.

 • Weekly Meetings: Host a meeting with each assigned team to review progress, challenges, and next steps.